OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-minor-and-patch-releases.md

 position: 2
 ---

 A minor release of Octopus Deploy is when the second number in the version is incremented.
 For example, 2020.4.x to 2020.5.x.
 A patch release is when the third number when the third number is incremented, from 2020.4.1 to 2020.4.2.

-!include <upgrade-octopus-backup-master-key>

-## Recommended Approach - In Place Upgrade
+## Standard Upgrade Process

-An in-place upgrades for these scenarios are generally safe.
-The guide below includes additional backup steps to take in the event something goes wrong.
+The standard upgrade process is an in-place upgrade.
+In-place upgrades update the binaries in the install directory and update the database.
+The guide below includes additional steps to backup key components to make it easier to rollback in the unlikely event of a failure.

 ### Overview

 The steps for this are:

 1. Download latest version of Octopus Deploy.
+1. Backup master key
 1. Enable maintenance mode on.
 1. Backup the database.
 1. Do an in-place upgrade.